nathania-haryanto/ng-adv/Demos/04-State/01-demo-app/src/assets/markdown/ebus.md

 EventBus pattern which basically is a stateful service, allows communication between components that are not directley nested like Container / Presenter.

+- Examine `sidepanel.service.ts` and its use in `side-panel.component.ts`

 - Examine `menu.service.ts`:

 ```typescript